 Reports suggest two wanted fighters were among those killed in suspected US raids.

-Petraeus’s trip signals Pakistan’s crucial role in Washington’s “war on terror”, particularly in the escalating war in neighbouring Afghanistan.
+Petraeus’s trip to Islamabad signals Pakistan’s crucial role in Washington’s so-called “war on terror”, particularly in the escalating conflict in neighbouring Afghanistan.

-Sunday’s attack came two days after 12 alleged fighters were killed by two missiles fired by a suspected US drone near Wana.
+At least 12 suspected fighters were killed by two missiles fired by a suspected US drone near Wana.

 That raid followed an attack in neighbouring North Waziristan, where two missiles killed 20 suspected Arab fighters, including al-Qaeda’s propaganda chief, security officials said.

 Pakistan has deployed security forces throughout the northwest of the country in an attempt to combat fighters sympathetic to the Taliban and al-Qaeda, which Washington says are crossing the porous border to attack US and Nato-led troops in Afghanistan.

 Petraeus is accompanied by Richard Boucher, the US assistant secretary of state, on the visit.

 “They are here for previously scheduled meetings with government and military officials,” Lou Fintor, US embassy spokesman, said.

 Petraeus held talks with General Ashfaq Kayani, Pakistan’s army chief, and Chaudhry Ahmed Mukhta, the defence minister, on Monday.

 Petraeus, previously the senior US commander in Baghdad, has indicated support for efforts to reach out to members of the Taliban considered moderate enough to co-operate with the Afghan government.